 9. Marco Polo

 Marco Polo was an explorer and Venetian trader.
 When he was young, he went to the court of the Mongol Kublai Khan with his father and stayed in Asia for 24 years.

 Even though missionaries and merchants were traveling from Europe to Asia at the time, there are no accounts of someone staying as long as Marco Polo did.

 Suggested Read: Is Venice Worth Visiting?
 Your Essential Travel Guide

 10. Christopher Columbus

 One of the first Europeans to explore what is now known as the Americas.

 Though his discovery of the New World may have been accidental, there is no denying that he is undoubtedly the most famous Italian explorer of all time.

-More about Italy’s treasures: Top 10 Italian Piazzas That Will Leave You Breathless
+More Italian Treasures: Top 10 Italian Piazzas That Will Leave You Breathless